Godai (Japanese philosophy): Wind

 風 Fū or kaze, meaning "Wind", represents things that grow, expand, and enjoy freedom of movement.
 Aside from air, smoke and the like, fū can in some ways be best represented by the human mind.
 As we grow physically, we learn and expand mentally as well, in terms of our knowledge, our experiences, and our personalities.
 Fū represents breathing, and the internal processes associated with respiration.
 Mentally and emotionally, it represents an "open-minded" attitude and carefree feeling.
-It can be associated with will, elusiveness, evasiveness.
+It can be associated with will, elusiveness, and evasiveness.